HBeinstein/Python_CLI_Pattern_Generator/README.md

 ## Description

-This is a Python CLI app that uses Pillow and the Lorem Picsum API (https://picsum.photos/) to fetch a random image, assign it a character based on its pixel value, and to print the result to the console.
+This is a Python CLI app that uses Pillow and the Lorem Picsum API (https://picsum.photos/) to fetch a random image, assign it a character based on its pixel value, and to print the resulting ASCII art to the console.

 ## Setup/Installation Requirements